roloffs/gmailsort/README.md

 The following examples assume a `credentials.json` file in the project directory.

-1. To analyze the messages of your inbox with resepect to their sender domains and to see the envisaged label structure (without actually creating labels), call
+1. To analyze the messages of your inbox with respect to their sender domains and to see the envisaged label structure (without actually creating labels), call